fortythreesam/FourthYearProject/report/report.md

 ### 5.1 Evaluation Overview

 The evaluation of this project is split into two sections.
-First, we ensure that the functions implemented such as the detection of weak texture patches.
+First, the student ensures that the functions implemented such as the detection of weak texture patches.
 The student then evaluates the effectiveness of the method of denoising images described above.
 The problems encountered in using this method will be discussed as well as potential use cases or viability.

 As has been talked about before, the EA has been set up in a way in which it is easy to test a wide variety of circumstances.
 The student first reviews the results when running the EA with a fitness metric base on the RMSE.
 This is tested at various noise levels.
 The evaluation will depend on its performance in the other three areas compared to standard methods which will be described below.